gopasaha180/Midterm_test/README.md

 ## ELECTRIC VEHICLES GROWTH ANALYSIS(FROM  2010 ONWARDS)

 ##  The Dataset
 This dataset shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through Washington State Department of Licensing (DOL).
+On this Dataframe I am  going to analysis the evolution of the electric car industry from 2,010 Onwards focusing on the informations about 'Model', 'Make', 'Electric range', 'Clean Alternative Fuel Vehicle (CAFV) Eligibility' and 'Electric Vehicle Type'.

 ## Data Source
 https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data

 ## Link to Tableau Dashboard:

 ## About My Work